jawah/niquests/docs/community/extensions.rst

 niquests-cache
 --------------

-`niquests-cache`_ is a small companion library that adds **filesystem-backed response caching** to Niquests.
-It is intended as the successor to `requests-cache`_ for projects that have migrated to Niquests, but unlike requests-cache it supports async sessions.
+`niquests-cache`_ is a companion library that adds **HTTP response caching** to Niquests with pluggable storage backends.
+It is intended as the successor to `requests-cache`_ for projects that have migrated to Niquests, but unlike requests-cache it supports async sessions natively.
 It will also eliminate the extra ``requests`` dependency brought in by requests-cache.

-.. warning:: ``niquests-cache`` is not a drop-in replacement for ``requests-cache`` as it only supports filesystem-backed caching.
+Three backends are included:

+- **SQLite** (default) — efficient structured storage via a single ``.sqlite`` file
+- **Filesystem** — one file per cached entry, human-inspectable
+- **In-memory** — dictionary-backed, no disk I/O

 Install it from PyPI: